ersel/html-lists/START-HERE.md

 # Welcome to HTML5 Lists.

-In this section we will learn about the types of Lists in HTML and why we would use them and when?
+In this section we will learn about the types of Lists in HTML, why we would use them and when?

 There are usually 2 types of Lists in HTML.
 ___